 The objective of a trust is to protect loved ones when the grantor is alive and also when he or she dies.
 There are numerous types of special needs trusts that can be used to guarantee that your recipient (or recipients) receives trust assets while still being eligible for government benefits like Medicaid.

 Assets Considered By a Florida Special Needs Trust Attorney

 There are no restrictions on the kind of assets that could be transferred in special needs trusts in Florida like in several other states.
 Common examples include estates, securities, stocks, bonds, among other highly valued assets and properties.
 As your Florida special needs trust lawyer will explain to you, each type of special needs trust has its own set of advantages and varying degrees of flexibility.

 One advantage of a third-party trust would be that the holdings of the trust don't have to be repaid if the beneficiary dies.
 Pooled trusts, on the other hand, enable several recipients to combine their funds while keeping their accounts.
 If one of the recipients dies, the funds in their fund are either distributed to the organization managing the trust fund or to the government.

-Find a Special Needs Trust Attorney Near Me
+Find a Florida Trust Attorney Near Me